 - You must establish that the defendant owed you a duty of care.
 This duty varies, depending on the circumstances.
 For example, while motorists are responsible for operating their vehicles safely, the level of care property owners must exercise to protect visitors from foreseeable harm is not always as clear.

 - After proving that a duty existed between yourself and the defendant, you must then demonstrate how they breached that duty.
 Any reckless, careless, or intentional act could constitute a breached of care.

 - The third element is causation.
 You must link your injuries directly to the defendant’s negligence to recover compensation.
 Specifically, you must prove that you suffered compensable damages as a direct result the defendant’s negligence.
 These damages could include pain and suffering, lost wages, and medical expenses.

 Every civil claim is unique.
 However, a personal injury lawyer at Berry Law will generally work to demonstrate how a defendant owed a plaintiff a duty of care and how their failure to uphold that duty resulted in an injury.

 Every person who suffers an injury due to another party’s negligence has the right to compensation.
 This means that the defendant should provide compensation that would put the plaintiff in the position he or she would have been in had the incident never occurred.

 The goal of a claim is to cover all a plaintiff’s losses.
 In many instances, these extend beyond physical injuries to include compensation for emotional trauma and financial losses.
-If an incident leaves a person in intense pain or in a situation where they now suffer from PTSD, a defendant may also have to provide compensation to cover that lost quality of life.
-Similarly, if an injury forces a person to miss time at work to seek medical care or recover from their injury, a defendant must provide reimbursement for all lost wages.
+If an incident leaves you in intense pain or in a situation where you now suffer from PTSD, a defendant may also have to provide compensation to cover that lost quality of life.
+Similarly, if an injury forces you to miss time at work to seek medical care or recover from your injury, a defendant must provide reimbursement for all lost wages.